philipturner/transimpedance-amplifier/README.md

 | R\_midf\_comp | Frequency of Shift | Reduction Factor at High Freq. |
 | ------------: | -----------------: | -----------------------------: |

-The high-frequency oscillations were approximately TBD kHz:
+The high-frequency oscillations were approximately 22.8 kHz.
+The ADC frontend has a 15 kHz filter.
+The oscillations were probably quite large, and the ADC attenutated them.
+I wonder whether they still appear when the TIA bandwidth limit is no longer set to ~15 kHz.

 ![November 6, Part 3](./Documentation/November6/November6_Part3.jpg)